NA-MIC/ProjectWeek/PW27_2018_Boston/Projects/TrackedUSStandadization/README.md

 * Improve support for video compression in OpenIGTLink
 * Add support for the Attracsys tracking system to the Plus Toolkit
 * Add more options to remotely control US machine parameters
+* Implement a Plus server launcher class that can be used in Plus server launcher, Slicer, Ibis, MITK and CustusX.

 ## Progress and Next Steps
 * SDK acquired from Attracsys